rui-vp-fernandes/models/specs/guidelines.md

 -   State clearly what attributes are mandatory and what are optional.
 Remember that `null` value should be avoided as it is prohibited in NGSI-LD.

+-   When some element could find an ontology but that is not complete provide two non cumpulsory fields, one linking the Ontology and other as string text

 ## Units